michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 Control Flow

-In this architecture, calls and traps go to pages (offset zero).
+In this architecture, calls and traps go to page heads (offset zero).
 Other branches (jumps) go to offsets within a page.

 Branching